gbif/ipt/Launch.md

         * [DEV IPT](https://ipt.gbif-dev.org/) - vanilla
     * Simple customisations for the above IPTs are done by a) changing the logo image in [menu.ftl#L12](https://github.com/gbif/ipt/blob/master/src/main/webapp/WEB-INF/pages/inc/menu.ftl#L12), b) removing the test image in [menu.ftl#L20](https://github.com/gbif/ipt/blob/master/src/main/webapp/WEB-INF/pages/inc/menu.ftl#L20) (where applicable) and c) tweaking the CSS in [main.css#L297](https://github.com/gbif/ipt/blob/master/src/main/webapp/styles/main.css#L297).
 Note: before an upgrade, the custom logo image(s) and CSS need to be backed-up/preserved and then copied back to the expanded data directory.
 3. Update User Manual
-    * Archive the User Manual before applying any changes.
+    * When major changes are expected, archive the User Manual before applying any changes.
 For example, here is the archived copy of the [User Manual for version 2.0.5](https://github.com/gbif/ipt/wiki/IPTUserManualv205.wiki).
     * Add/update User Manual or wiki content - see issues labelled as `UserManual`.
     * State the IPT version that the manual corresponds to underneath the title.
     * Add a link to the former version(s) of the manual to make it easy to find.